 Story for Script has been made possible by the support of Creative Skillset, and has been approved as part of an informal or formal (CPD) programme.
-This support means we can offer the first 30 places at a bursary price of £325 compared to usual price of £900.

 I have learned invaluable lessons that I will remember and refer to throughout my career.
 This has really revitalised my faith in this industry and the people in it.

 I never imaged story craft could be so involved and rigorous.
 The course has taught me the value of a deadline and the importance of simplicity, clarity, focus and depth.
 I have come away from the course so much better placed than when I started.